SciML/DataDrivenDiffEq.jl/docs/src/index.md

 # DataDrivenDiffEq.jl

-[DataDrivenDiffEq.jl](https://github.com/SciML/DataDrivenDiffEq.jl) is a package for estimating equation-free and equation-based models for discrete and continuous differential equations.
+[DataDrivenDiffEq.jl](https://github.com/SciML/DataDrivenDiffEq.jl) is a package for finding the governing equations of motion automatically from a dataset.

-As opposed to parameter identification, these methods aim to find the governing equations of motion automatically from a given set of data.
-They do not require a known model as input.
-Instead, these methods take in data and return the differential equation model which generated the data.
+The methods in this package take in data and return the differential equation model which generated the data.
+A known model is not required as input.
+These methods can estimate equation-free and equation-based models for discrete and continous differential equations.

-There are various avenues in which structural estimation can occur.
-However, the main branches are: do you want to know the equations in a human-understandable manner, or is it sufficient to have a function that predicts the derivative and generates the correct time series?
-We will refer to methods which return symbolic forms of the differential equation as structural identification, while those which return functions only for prediction as structural estimation.
+There are two main types of estimation, depending on if you need the result to be human-understandable:
++ Structural identification - returns a human readable result in symbolic form
++ Structural estimation - returns a function that predicts the derivative and gnerates a correct time series, but is not necessarily human readable.

 ## Package Overview

-[DataDrivenDiffEq.jl](https://github.com/SciML/DataDrivenDiffEq.jl) currently implements the following algorithms for structural estimation:
+[DataDrivenDiffEq.jl](https://github.com/SciML/DataDrivenDiffEq.jl) currently implements the following algorithms for structural estimation.
+Please note that all the algorithms have been unified under a single mathematical framework, so that interface might be a little different than what you expect.

-+ Dynamic Mode Decomposition
++ Dynamic Mode Decomposition (DMD)
 + Extended Dynamic Mode Decomposition
-+ Sparse Identification of Nonlinear Dynamics
++ Sparse Identification of Nonlinear Dynamics (SINDy)
 + Implicit Sparse Identification of Nonlinear Dynamics